PreethiArunachalam/DAA_Module_19/EX 1C Quick Sort.md

 To write a python program to implement quick sort using recursion.

 ## Algorithm
-1.Define a function partition() to place the pivot in correct position by rearranging elements 2.Define a function quick_sort() that recursively sorts the array using the partition index 3.Read the number of elements n and take input elements into the list arr 4.Call quick_sort(arr, 0, len(arr)-1) to start sorting the array 5.Print the sorted array arr
+1. Define a function partition() to place the pivot in correct position by rearranging elements
+2. Define a function quick_sort() that recursively sorts the array using the partition index
+3. Read the number of elements n and take input elements into the list arr
+4. Call quick_sort(arr, 0, len(arr)-1) to start sorting the array
+5. Print the sorted array arr

 ## Program:
 ```